freeverseio/laos-examples/ETHDenver2024/README.md

 # Disclaimer

-LAOS is targeting late early Q2'2024 to bid for a Parachain slot on Polkadot.
+LAOS is targeting early Q2'2024 to bid for a Parachain slot on Polkadot.
 Presently, LAOS is accessible via its canary Parachain in Kusama, named K-LAOS, which stands for Kusama LAOS.
 Please read the [disclaimer about K-LAOS](https://www.laosfoundation.io/disclaimer-klaos) that stresses the fact that K-LAOS is used purely as a testing network.